halfaya/icfp2020/opera/libretto.md

 **E**\
 Everyone knows New York,\
-It's the biggest city in the world.\
+The biggest city in the world.\
 A metropolis without end.\
 You step out of the East Village Exit\
-and Kabukicho spreads out before you.\
+and Kabukicho spreads out before you.

 **D**\
-But surely the termination checker passes.\
+Surely the termination checker passes.\
 I understand the importance of space!\
 But why?